aaa123git/cotk/docs/meta/meta_quickstart.md

 We provide an online [dashboard](http://coai.cs.tsinghua.edu.cn/dashboard/) to manage your experiments.
 ~~ contentend readme

-Here we provide an simple example:
+Here we give an simple example for you.

-* Initialize a git repository in your command line.
+First initialize a git repo in your command line.

 ```bash
     git init
 ```

-* Write your model with an entry function in ``main.py``.
+Then write your model with an entry function in ``main.py``.

 ```python
     import cotk.dataloader